berenslab/RFEst/rfest/MF/README.md

 # Nonnegative Matrix Factorization (NMF) with spline

-It has been shown that subunits from retinal ganglion cell receptive fields and other visual neurons in the cortex can be retrived using clustering methods (e.g. semiNMF ([Liu, et al. 2017](https://www.nature.com/articles/s41467-017-00156-9)) and soft clustering ([Shah et al. 2020](https://elifesciences.org/articles/45743))).
+It has been shown that subunits from retinal ganglion cell receptive fields and other visual neurons in the cortex can be retrieved using clustering methods (e.g. semiNMF ([Liu, et al. 2017](https://www.nature.com/articles/s41467-017-00156-9)) and soft clustering ([Shah et al. 2020](https://elifesciences.org/articles/45743))).

 ## Implemented methods